-The liver holds about one pint of the body’s blood supply at any given time.
+The liver holds about one pint of the body’s blood supply at any time.
 The liver consists of 2 main lobes.
 Both are made up of 8 segments that consist of 1,000 small lobes.
 These lobules are connected to small tubes that connect with larger tubes to form the common hepatic duct.
 The common hepatic duct transports the bile made by the liver cells to the gallbladder, the first part of the small intestine, via the common bile duct.

 All the blood leaving the stomach and intestines passes through the liver.
-The liver processes this blood and breaks down balances, create the nutrients, and metabolizes drugs into forms that are easier to use for the rest of the body or nontoxic.
+The liver processes this blood and breaks down balances, creates the nutrients, and metabolizes drugs into forms that are easier to use for the rest of the body or nontoxic.

 The liver is said to have more than 500 functions, but some of the more known ones are:-

-- Conversion of sugar (or glucose ) into glycogen and to balance and make glucose as needed. (glycogen can later be converted back to glucose for energy)
+- Conversion of sugar (or glucose ) into glycogen to balance and make glucose as needed. (glycogen can later be converted back to glucose for energy)